Asymptotic properties of adaptive maximum likelihood estimators in latent variable models: Statistical properties of the AGH-based estimators

 \section{Statistical properties of the AGH-based estimators}

-To investigate the asymptotic properties of the maximum likelihood estimators based on the adaptive Gauss-Hermite quadrature, the error rate associated to the approximation (\ref{sco1}) has to be determined. \cite{LiuPie94} analyzed the asymptotic behavior of the AGH when it is used to approximate unidimensional integrals.
-Based on the fact that when applied with only one node it results in the Laplace approximation to the integral \citep{DeBr81,BarCox89}, they proved that the adaptive quadrature based on $k$ points can be alternatively thought as a higher (than one) order Laplace approximation.
-We now generalize this result to the multidimensional integral (\ref{eq:1.1}) as well as to the ratio of integrals (\ref{score}), and we analyze the asymptotic accuracy of the corresponding Laplace approximations.
-The behavior of the latter for multidimensional integrals was studied by \cite{BarCox89}, \cite{ShuMc95}, \cite{Shu97}, and recently by \cite{Eva11} for spatial generalized linear mixed models.
-Similarly, \cite{Rade00} considered improvements of the standard Laplace approximation obtained by incorporating higher order derivatives of the integrand.\\ For the derivations illustrated here, we follow the notation of \cite{ShuMc95} based on summation convention.
-Hence, an index that appears as a subscript and as a superscript implies a summation over all possible values of that index.
-We will denote the components of a vector sometimes by subscripts and sometimes by superscripts.
-The ($i,j$)th component of a matrix $\mathbf{A}$ will be written as $a_{ij}$ and its inverse (when exists) will have components $a^{ij}$.
-For any real function $f(\mathbf{z}), \mathbf{z} \in \mathbb{R}^{q}$, its derivative with respect to the $i$th component of $\mathbf{z}$ is denoted by a subscript, \emph{i.e.} $f_{i}(\mathbf{z})=\frac{\partial f(\mathbf{z})}{\partial z_{i}}$, $f_{ij}(\mathbf{z})=\frac{\partial^{2} f(\mathbf{z})}{\partial z_{i} \partial z_{j}}$, and, more generally, $f_{i_{1}, \cdots, i_{2m}}(\mathbf{z})=\frac{\partial^{2m}f(\mathbf{z})}{\partial z_{i_{1}}\cdots \partial z_{i_{2m}}}$.
-In order to keep the notation as light as possible, we omit the individual subscript $l$.
+To investigate the asymptotic properties of the maximum likelihood estimators based on the adaptive Gauss--Hermite quadrature, the error rate associated to the approximation (\ref{sco1}) has to be determined.
+Liu and Pierce \cite{LiuPie94} analyzed the asymptotic behavior of the AGH when it is used to approximate unidimensional integrals.
+Based on the fact that when applied with only one node it results in the Laplace approximation to the integral (de Bruijn \cite{DeBr81}, Barndorff-Nielsen and Cox~\cite{BarCox89}), they proved that the adaptive quadrature based on $k$ points can be alternatively thought as a higher (than one) order Laplace approximation.
+We now generalize this result to the multidimensional integral (\ref{eq11}) as well as to the ratio of integrals (\ref{score}), and we analyze the asymptotic accuracy of the corresponding Laplace approximations.
+The behavior of the latter for multidimensional integrals was studied by Barndorff-Nielsen and Cox \cite{BarCox89}, Shun and McCullagh \cite {ShuMc95}, Shun \cite{Shu97}, and recently by Evangelou, Zhu and Smith \cite{Eva11} for spatial generalized linear mixed models.
+Similarly, Raudenbush, Yang and Yosef \cite{Rade00} considered improvements of the standard Laplace approximation obtained by incorporating higher order derivatives of the integrand.